NDAA26 authorizes $1 billion to bolster Taiwan defense, backs joint military exercises with US forces

 By Mar-Vic Cagurangan

-The National Defense Authorization Act for fiscal 2026 authorizes $1 billion to boost Taiwan’s self-defense capabilities aimed at deterring China’s invasion threats.
+The National Defense Authorization Act for fiscal 2026 authorizes $1 billion to bolster Taiwan’s self-defense capabilities to deter China's invasion threats.

 Besides funding the U.S. government’s Taiwan security cooperation initiative, the newly passed defense policy measure also authorizes U.S. forces to continue

-The U.S. has been ramping up its involvement in Taiwan’s military training and national exercises over the years.
+The U.S. has been ramping up its involvement in Taiwan’s military training and national exercises over the years amid Chinese President Xi Jinping's repeated call to advance "reunification."

 A source told the Pacific Island Times that dozens of Taiwanese Marines quietly participated in a U.S. military exercise on Guam in September.